Application-side guidance

 Why this query appears

-It usually signals trust-seeking rather than a fully specified workflow.
+It usually signals trust-seeking and admin uncertainty rather than a fully specified workflow.

 • Many users reach for a familiar public-facing brand when they want the task to feel less risky.

-• That does not automatically make the photo step simpler.
+• That does not automatically make the photo step or paperwork route simpler.

-• The hidden question is often whether the user needs the trip at all before the image is ready.
+• The hidden question is often what still needs preparing before the trip happens at all.

 • A strong page should surface that decision immediately.